describo/documentation/src/component/themes.md

     /* use this to target the background of all properties */ }
 .describo-property-heading {
-    /* target the label of all proeprties except core: '@id', '@type' and 'name' */
+    /* target the label of all properties except core: '@id', '@type' and 'name' */

 }
 .describo-property-value-readonly {